JeremySBrown/CoreIdentityPresentation/README.md

     return BadRequest("Token Creation Failed");
 }
 ```

+You may need to clear your cookies and restart Chrome and Postman or token authentication won't work as expected because ASP.NET will validate the cookie token first and authorize the user giving false positive results for the next section.

 ## DEMO 4: Applying Authorization
 1. Add a new class named "Document.cs" to Models folder with the following code: